T-Tetrominos in Arithmetic Progression: Chain Graphs and Widths 8, 12, and 16

 \begin{lemma} For any $l\geq 3$, a tiling has an AP of \TTs\ of length $l$ if and only if its chain graph has an AP of shaded arrows of length $l$. \end{lemma}

-{\bf Proof:} It follows from the discussion in the proof of Lemma 5 in \cite{KornPak} that every shaded arrow corresponds to a tile exactly as shown in Figure \ref{fig-chainGraph}.
+{\bf Proof:} It follows from the discussion in the proof of Lemma 5 in \cite{KornPak} that every right-pointing shaded arrow corresponds to a tile exactly as shown in Figure \ref{fig-chainGraph}d, depending on whether its left or right side is shaded.
+Those figures can be rotated to show the correspondence for the other three orientations.
 Thus any $l$-term AP of shaded arrows gives rise to a $l$-term AP in the associated \TTs.

 The other direction is slightly more subtle.
-For example, two shaded \TTs\ in Figure \ref{fig-chainGraph} form a 2-term AP, but their corresponding shaded arrows (dashed in the figure) do not.
-To show that this can not happen with APs of length 3 or greater, we need another lemma.
+For example, the two shaded \TTs\ in Figure \ref{fig-chainGraph}a form a 2-term AP, but their corresponding shaded arrows (dashed in the Figure \ref{fig-chainGraph}c) do not.
+To show that this cannot happen with APs of length 3 or greater, we need another lemma.

 \begin{lemma}[The dx/dy Lemma] Suppose we are given an AP of \TTs\ of length 3 or greater, and let the pair $(dx, dy)$ give the translation between consecutive tiles in the AP.
 Then $(dx, dy)$ is congruent to either $(0, 0)$ or $(2, 2)\pmod 4$. \end{lemma}